Docs

 The Insights page in GraphOS Studio

-• The main insights view, which displays overall operations metrics by default, or information and usage metrics for a single field once you select it from the left sidebar
+• The main insights view, which displays overall operations metrics by default, or field information and usage metrics for a single field once you select it from the left sidebar

-This guide focuses on metrics and information.
+This guide focuses on field metrics and information.
 Refer to Operation metrics in GraphOS for more information on the other metrics on this page, including resolver-level traces.

 Field details